michaeleii/comm-documentation/docs/pages/passport-local.md

 For more information on how to configure the express session middleware and the different options, check out the [Express Session documentation](https://github.com/expressjs/session#options).

 #### 3. Configure Passport

+After the express session middleware, put the following code:

 ```js
 // Configure Passport to use Local Strategy